Skip to content

 • Recent balance changes can be lost after an unclean stop.

-• Loss window is at most one autosave-interval under normal conditions.
+• Loss window is at most one persistence.autosave-interval-seconds under normal conditions.

 • Normal shutdown drains queued history writes, then performs a final balance flush.